MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ms.custom: admin
 ---

-# Azure Information Protection unified labeling client - Release management and supportability
+# Microsoft Purview Information Protection client - Release management and supportability

 [!INCLUDE [looking-for-mip](../includes/looking-for-mip.md)]

-This article describes the functionality added to each recent version of the unified labeling client, as well as servicing information and support timelines for each AIP unified client version.
+This article describes the functionality added to each recent version of the Microsoft Purview Information Protection client, as well as servicing information and support timelines for each client version.

-You can download the Azure Information Protection unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).
+You can download the Microsoft Purview Information Protection client from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).

 If you're looking for updates for the *built-in labeling solution* for Microsoft Office applications, see: